glouppe/info8006-introduction-to-ai/lecture4.md

 ---

+# Transposition table

+- Repeated states occur frequently because of **transpositions**: different permutations of the move sequence end in a same position.
+- Similar to the `closed` set in Graph-Search, it is worthwhile to store the evaluation of a state such that further occurrences of the state do not have to be recomputed.

+.exercise[What data structure should be used to efficiently store and look-up values of positions?]

+---

 # Imperfect real-time decisions

 - Under *time constraints*, searching for the exact solution is not feasible in most realistic games.